POLLACK recommends the following guidelines for fabric care.

 The appropriate Cleaning Code for each fabric is listed on the pattern's detailed fabric specification page.
 For upholstered pieces, these codes apply only to the outer fabric covering.

-- WS use water-based cleaning agents for water-based stains; use solvent cleaners for oil- based stains
+- WS Water-based cleaning agents should be used for water-based stains; use solvent cleaners for oil- based stains

 Durability And Maintenance of Pile Fabrics